AnishMandal939/redux-master/Readme.md

   ## since this is not a react application
     - inorder to import library we have to use `require() - method` but we can also use `import` by just adding `type: module` in package.json

+## to manage nestedState -
+  - we'll be making use of Immer package :
+    - npm i immer